Evgeni Platov: Personal life

-Platov was born on August 7, 1967, in Odessa, Ukrainian SSR, Soviet Union.
-He lived in Odessa until his move to Moscow, Russian SFSR, in 1982.
+Platov was born on August 7, 1967, in Odesa, Ukrainian SSR, Soviet Union.
+He lived in Odesa until his move to Moscow, Russian SFSR, in 1982.
 He married Maria Anikanova, a Russian figure skater and later actress, but they eventually divorced.

 Platov settled in New Jersey in 1998.

 Platov coaches at Palm Beach Ice Works, West Palm Beach, Florida.

 Early career

 Platov switched from singles to ice dancing in October 1976.
 Boris Rublev arranged his first partnership and then paired him with Elena Krykanova a couple of months later.
-The two were coached by Rublev in Odessa until 1982 when they moved to Moscow to train under Natalia Dubova.
+The two were coached by Rublev in Odesa until 1982 when they moved to Moscow to train under Natalia Dubova.
 Krykanova/Platov won three World Junior titles from 1984 to 1986.

 Platov began competing on the senior level with Larisa Fedorinova in 1987.
 In 1988, they won gold at the Karl Schäfer Memorial and silver at the Prize of Moscow News.
 Their partnership ended in August 1989.